MicrosoftDocs/msteams-docs/msteams-platform/get-started/build-message-extension.md

 :::image type="content" border="false" source="../assets/images/get-started/get-started-me.png" alt-text="Illustration showing a conceptual message extension":::

+In this tutorial, you'll learn to build a search based message extension app, this app allows the users to search npm packages from the Node Package Manager (npm) directory.

-In this tutorial, get familiarized with a basic Teams tab app in one of the following ways:
+Get familiarized with search based message extension app in one of the following ways:

 * **Teams Toolkit codespaces**: The codespace instance allows you to experience a Teams app almost instantaneously.
 It opens Visual Studio Code, where Teams Toolkit extension, the app source code, and all dependencies are pre-packaged for you.
 * **Step-by-step guide**: Allows you to create a Teams app from scratch with all development environment setup.